eric-blankinshp/Final-Project/README.md

 Our goal is to find if we can predict a home's value based on certain features.

 ## Source of Data
-We got our data in two csv's from Kaggle.
+We obtained our data in two csv's from Kaggle.

 ## Questions we want to answer
 We want to find what features of a home have the most impact on the price, and then find if price can be predicted.